Why is cotton bad for hiking?

 Merino Wool

 Merino wool is another popular choice for hiking clothing.
 This type of wool is soft, comfortable, and regulates temperature well, making it ideal for use in varying weather conditions.
-Merino wool is also naturally moisture-wicking, making it a great choice for hikers who sweat heavily.
-Additionally, merino wool is naturally odor-resistant, which is a bonus for hikers who are on multi-day trips and don’t have access to washing facilities.
+Merino wool is also naturally moisture-wicking, making it a perfect choice for hikers who sweat heavily.
+Furthermore, merino wool is naturally odor-resistant, which is a bonus for hikers who are on multi-day trips and don’t have access to washing facilities.

 Gore-Tex